Consensus-Based Dantzig-Wolfe Decomposition

-We hereafter define $k$ to be the ADMM iteration coun-ter and $\ell$ to be the Dantzig-Wolfe outer iteration counter.

-To solve the restricted master problem in a distributed fashion, we solve a reformulation of the dual of the (RMP).
+We define $k$ to be the ADMM iteration counter and $\ell$ to be the Dantzig-Wolfe outer iteration counter.
+To solve the restricted master problem (RMP) in a distributed fashion, we solve a reformulation of the dual of RMP.
 The reformulation permits us to perform consensus-based ADMM.
-We split the dual vector $\pi$ associated with the linking constraints into $N$ copies as in \eqref{OPT:admm_sep}, to get the following equivalent formulation:
+We split the dual vector $\pi$ associated with the linking constraints into $N$ copies as in \eqref{OPT:admm_sep} to get the following equivalent formulation: